Payment Plan FAQs

 Who is eligible to enroll in the semester payment plan?

-You must also owe a balance of at least $2,250; if your balance is less than that, you may be subject to registration holds and late fees, but you will not be subject to registration cancelation.
+You must also owe a balance of at least $2,250; if your balance is less than that, you may be subject to registration holds and late fees, but you will not be subject to registration cancellation.

 Where can I view my semester payment plan online?